dotnet/docs-maui/docs/user-interface/handlers/customize.md

 For more information about mappers, see [Mappers](index.md#mappers).

-## Customize specific control instances
+## Customize a specific control instance

 Handlers are global, and customizing a handler for a control will result in all controls of the same type being customized in your app.
 However, handlers for specific control instances can be customized by subclassing the control, and then by modifying the handler for the base control type only when the control is of the subclassed type.
 For example, to customize a specific `Entry` control on a page that contains multiple `Entry` controls, you should first subclass the `Entry` control: